Verity is a Physics with Teaching Bsc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 The author makes the choice to switch the point of view between characters in various sections of the book, but this does not detract from the storytelling at all; in fact, it enhances the sense of anticipation and had me on the edge of my seat.
 I wanted to race through to see how the story would be concluded, but I also was a little bit scared of seeing what more would happen as the tale's gruesome events continued to reveal themselves.

 Throughout the story, there were a number of poignant statements and observations made that stayed with me long after I switched off my Kindle.
-An apt and witty commentary on the way that people of colour have been and continue to be treated in society is presented to the reader subtly through storytelling metaphors and overtly through character statements and thoughts.
+An apt and witty commentary on the way that people of color have been and continue to be treated in society is presented to the reader subtly through storytelling metaphors and overtly through character statements and thoughts.

 I enjoyed Victor LaValle's style of storytelling so much that I have added some of his other works to my shopping list.
-The pain, magic, dread and sheer wonder expressed by the characters are so well conveyed by the author that I felt as though I had been on an emotional rollercoaster by the end.
+The pain, magic, dread, and sheer wonder expressed by the characters are so well conveyed by the author that I felt as though I had been on an emotional rollercoaster by the end.
 The way that the story finished left me contemplating everything I had read and wondering who the real antagonist was throughout and who was to blame for the way the events had unfolded.

 I highly recommend this book to anyone who is looking for a delightful horror or fantasy experience, especially if you enjoy Lovecraftian-style tales.
 I found the social commentary to be especially poignant and relevant to the times that we live in.